 Investments comprise both debt and equity investments.
-The debt investment is considered a Level 2 valuation, whilst the equity element is considered a Level 3 valuation.
+Both of these elements are considered Level 3 valuations.
 See note 3.

-There have been no transfers between these categories in the current period.
+There have been no transfers between these categories in the current year.

 The key assumptions used in determining the fair values of investments and a sensitivity analysis is disclosed in note 3.